ncsa/TGI_RAILS_Documentation/docs/source/architecture.rst

 100Gbps connections, NCSA's 400Gbps+ of WAN connectivity carry traffic to/from users on an optimal peering.

-TGI-RAILs resources are inter-connected with 100Gbps Ethernet.
+TGI-RAILS resources are inter-connected with 100Gbps Ethernet.

 File Systems
 ---------------